apsteinmetz/images-to-pal/README.md

 This more-or-less copies
 <http://www.milanor.net/blog/build-color-palette-from-image-with-paletter/>
 with the added twist of using multiple images before creating the palette.
+We'll also get into the weeds a bit more with dissecting the images.
 I wanted to see if some cartoon show palettes using this method matched those in the [`ggsci`](https://cran.r-project.org/web/packages/ggsci/vignettes/ggsci.html) package.
 Did the authors use the algorithmic approach I will use here?